SoftwareAG/c8y-docs/content/users-guide/administration-bundle/changing-settings.md

 The user will be granted access to the global role "business" and the default application "cockpit".

+In a situation when no access mapping match against user access token, user will get "access denied" message when trying to log in.
+This will also happen when there is no access mapping defined causing all users to be unable to log in using SSO.

 New rules can be added by clicking **Add access mapping** at the bottom.
 An access mapping statement can consist of multiple checks like in the image below.
-Yo can add a rule to an existing statement by clicking **and**.
+You can add a rule to an existing statement by clicking **and**.
 Click the Minus button to remove a rule.

 New roles are added to the user from every matching access mapping.
 If one access mapping statement assigns the role "admin" and a second one assigns the role "business" and both meet the defined conditions, then the user will be granted access to the global roles "business" and "admin"."